-1.4.
-Prerequisite for the admission to the master program
+1.5.
+Prerequisite for the admission to the master's programme

-Admission to the master program "Interdisciplinary Master in Human-Animal Interactions" requires the completion of a subject-related bachelor program at a university, a university of applied sciences, or another equivalent degree from a recognized domestic or foreign post-secondary educational institution to the extent of at least 180 ECTS.
+Admission to the master's programme "Interdisciplinary Master in Human-Animal Interactions" requires the completion of a subject-related bachelor programme at a university, a university of applied sciences, or another equivalent degree from a recognized domestic or foreign post-secondary educational institution to the extent of at least 180 ECTS credits.

-From a technical point of view, all studies at Vetmeduni Vienna as well as all studies in the area of human and natural sciences are eligible.
+From a technical point of view, all studies at Vetmeduni as well as all studies in the area of human and natural sciences are eligible.